 To best understand the permitted carrying of certain weapons openly about the person, it is best to know what is prohibited.
 As relaxed as state gun laws may be about owning and possessing firearms under the circumstances allowed, state laws strictly regulate carrying concealed guns of any type.
 It is unlawful in Virginia to carry a weapon on your person that is “hidden from common observation.”
 The weapons prohibited from concealment include all types of handguns and also includes certain types of prohibited knives (Virginia Code Section 18.2-308).
 The concealment prohibitions do not apply to:

-Concealed weapons offenses are vigorously enforced and prosecuted throughout Virginia and unfortunately involve many gray areas over interpretation of the various exceptions.
-A Fairfax lawyer could provide meaningful assistance and help sort out the confusion of a gun case.
+Concealed weapons offenses are vigorously enforced and prosecuted throughout Virginia and unfortunately involve many gray areas over the interpretation of the various exceptions.
+A Fairfax lawyer could provide meaningful assistance and help someone determine what actions may be best to take in their gun case.